giacomorebonato/fastify-vite-plugin/README.md

 # vite-plugin-ts

-A Fastify plugin to integrate a Vite SPA into the current project.
+A Fastify plugin to integrate a Vite **SPA** into the current project.
 It doesn't aim to deal with server side rendering, but you can still do that from your Fastify application.
+It could be an interesting use case to render HTML only if the request is made by a bot.
+A bot can be detected using [isbot package](https://www.npmjs.com/package/isbot).
 It's configured to not ship Vite in production and to only serve its produced assets.

 ## Usage